browserengineering/book/book/scheduling.md

 JavaScript uses a task-based [event loop][js-eventloop] even [outside][nodejs-eventloop] of the browser.
-For example, JavaScript uses message passing, handles input and output via [asynchronous][async-js] APIs, and has a run-to-completion semantics.
+For example, JavaScript uses message passing, handles input and output via [asynchronous][async-js] APIs, and has run-to-completion semantics.
 Of course, this programming model grew out of early browser implementations, and is now another important reason to architect a browser using tasks.